DaveH355/clustered-shading/README.md

 This equation gives us the positive Z depth from the camera a slice should be.
 Where $Z$ is some value between the near and far planes.

-### Cluster Dimensions
+### Division Scheme (XY)

-In addition to slicing the frustum along the depth, we also need to divide each slice on the xy axis.
+In addition to slicing the frustum along the depth, we also need to divide on the xy axis.
 What subdivision scheme to use is up to you.
 If your near and far planes are very far apart, you'll want more depth slices.

 A good place to start is 16x9x24 (x, y, z-depth) which is what [DOOM 2016](https://advances.realtimerendering.com/s2016/Siggraph2016_idTech6.pdf) uses.